 Don’t Just Talk to Your Bank

-Shop around the banks, look at their websites and maybe talk to a mortgage broker. there are specialist providers for building projects and development proposals.
+Shop around the banks, look at their websites and maybe talk to a mortgage broker. there are building finance specialist providers for building projects and development proposals.

 All lenders will want to know your: